SamSokolovStudent/VUAmsterdamInternship/Resources/Documents/planofaction.md

 We'll use large language models (LLMs) and some statistics to make scientific texts easier to understand and analyze.
 We want to be sure that what the AI tells us is accurate, so we'll cross-reference the results with existing literature and consult experts.

+The workflow of the tool is summarized in the Workflow Diagram below.

 #### 3.1.
 Research Design
 *The type of research that will be conducted, such as qualitative, quantitative, experimental, etc.*